jpuseche/node-presentation/README.md

 # Used Tools

-1. Html and css prestes: This repository contains pre-designed ui templates by its author, allowing the lab process to be quicker.
+1. Html and css presets: This repository contains pre-designed ui templates by its author, allowing the lab process to be quicker.

 2. Node.js: The runtime (environment) where we run javascript.